 Wilmington Railroad Museum

-We're on the winter schedule now, operating Monday-Saturday 10am-4pm and closed on Sundays.
+We're on the Fall schedule now, operating Monday-Saturday 10am-4pm and on Sunday 1-4 pm.

 1st & 3rd Mondays

 DESIGNED FOR YOUNG VISITORS.
 HEAR A STORY OR TWO, HAVE A LITTLE TREAT, GET "CREATIVE" IN THE CHILDREN'S HALL.
 ONLY $5 PER FAMILY, FREE FOR MEMBERS.